MatthewSpofford/Mountains-Statistical-Addons/python/README.md

 # Integration/Installation
-To integrate this script within the MountainsMap® software, these files must be copied to `<MountainsMap-install-directory>/Python/Lib/addon/`.
+To integrate this script within the MountainsMap® software, these files (excluding the __README__) must be copied to `<MountainsMap-install-directory>/Python/Lib/addon/`.